YoichiMukai/Yoichi-website-academic/content/home/experience.md

   Teach:
   * Basic Japanese I & II
   * Intermediate Japanese I & II
-  * Intro to Descriptive Linguistics (Introduction to Language and Linguistics)
+  * Introduction to Language and Linguistics
-  * Intro to Historical and Applied Linguistics (Language and Linguistics in Use)
+  * Language and Linguistics in Use
   """

 [[experience]]